 Recently opened is Sobre Mesa, the brainchild of chef Nelson German, who already owns the acclaimed alaMar.
 With Sobre Mesa, Chef Nelson steers away from entrees to focus on cocktails and tapas-style plates — each small plate can be perfectly paired with a cocktail.
 His inspiration comes from Latin American countries like the Dominican Republic, Cuba and Puerto Rico.

-An Oakland culinary staple is chef Tanya Holland's Brown Sugar Kitchen.
+Another Oakland culinary staple is chef Tanya Holland's Brown Sugar Kitchen.
 The restaurant, which is available for private events and buyout opportunities, features a soul food menu but with Chef Tanya's special twist to it: Cornmeal waffles, classic buttermilk fried chicken, biscuits, beignets and cheesy grits are just some of the decadent dishes on the menu.
 One fum trip attendee (jokingly) volunteered to set up shop and live at the restaurant -- true testament to the allure of the food and ambience.

 "The food reminds me of home," said planner LaToya Williams.
 "Buffalo is known for food, and known for the diverse options in the food scene.
 Here you see so many local chefs, using locally sourced ingredients — and then pairing with a beverage can be wonderfully surprising."

-Things to Do in Oakland
+Things to do in Oakland

 To get involved on a local level, consider a group mural activity.
 Murals are big in Oakland, with the streets of the city estimated to showcase more than 1,000 of them.
 Painting a mural is a great example of a local team-building activity; not only is it engaging for groups, but it also spotlights the importance of businesses giving back to the local community.

-To provide this unique opportunity, Visit Oakland paired up with Dragon School — a nonprofit that holds outdoor mural sessions.
+This activity is put on by Dragon School — a nonprofit that holds outdoor mural sessions.
 It's run by a group of artists who are also skilled instructors and can demonstrate to your attendees how to dabble in basic graffiti art.
 "We use art and creativity to build a shared community identity based on collective experiences," notes the company's site.
 "When a common goal is shared, unity is strengthened by diversity."

 To take a deep dive into Oakland's past and present, consider The Oakland Museum of California (OMCA) — an interdisciplinary museum that brings art, history and natural sciences under one roof.
 The 300,000-square-foot museum opened its doors in 1969.
 Coming soon to the museum are exhibits such as "You Are Here: California Stories on the Map" and "Hella Feminist."
 OMCA has space for private events and also offers private docent tours for groups of ten or more, by request.